-States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
-For most states, you can confirm your registration and ballot delivery online.
+- Receive and Complete Your Ballot: States are required to send out ballots 45 days before a regular election for federal office and states generally send out ballots at least 30 days before primary elections.
+Most states allow you to confirm your ballot delivery online.

 - Return Your Completed, Signed Ballot: Some states allow you to return your completed ballot electronically and others do not.
 If your state requires you to return paper voting forms or ballots to local election officials by mail, you can do so through international mail, professional courier service, or through U.S. Embassy Rangoon’s diplomatic pouch.
 The diplomatic pouch provides free mail service from embassies and consulates to a U.S. sorting facility.
 You will need to place your ballots in postage paid return envelopes or in envelopes bearing sufficient U.S. postage, in order for them to be delivered to the proper local election authorities.

 If using the diplomatic pouch, ballots can be dropped off at the Embassy’s consular entrance from 8 a.m. to 3:30 p.m., Monday through Friday, except for U.S. and Myanmar holidays.
 It may take several weeks for mail to reach its destination if sent by the Embassy via diplomatic pouch.
 All overseas U.S. citizens are advised to submit their forms and ballots accordingly.
 For faster processing, you may want to consider using a courier service or other global shipping provider.